RYSH-XD/Practice/README.md

 # Practice
-This is a repository to store some simple scripts which are used in my study(basically in python).
+This is a repository to store some simple scripts which are used during my study period (basically in python).